Money

 I worked at Subway for a year and a half, went to prep cooking, then became a Chinese food delivery driver and host.

 Subway definitely was not the greatest time.
 I often closed on weekdays at 10pm and opened on weekends at 7:30 am, we often would get swamped, and my coworker pulled the bread knives on me once.
-I later saw him working the drive thru at the KFC years later.
+I later saw him working the drive thru at our KFC a couple years later.

-Prep cooking at the Skinny Pancake was interesting, since I essentially got poached while working.
+Prep cooking at the Skinny Pancake was interesting, since I essentially got poached while working at Subway.
 The head chef of the Skinny Pancake was getting a sandwich and noticed that I was alone, serving a line of at least 15 people.
 He asked how much they’re paying me, scoffed, and told me to apply downstairs.
 I obliged.

 Chinese delivery was amazing.
-Since families will often get $30-$60 orders to feed everyone, you get pretty good tips.
-During peak holiday season, you could get over $100/hr in tips, often cash.
-I did this my junior and senior years, and continued during the holidays my first two years of college.
+Since families will often get $30-$60 orders to feed the family, you get pretty good tips.
+During peak holiday season, $100/hr in tips was typical, often cash too.
+I did this my junior and senior years of high school, and continued during the holidays my first two years of college.

 Investment